Lathom House: Post Restoration

 After the Restoration of the monarchy in 1660, Lathom House was returned to the Stanleys and remained with them until 1714 when it passed by the marriage of Henrietta Stanley to John Ashburnham, 3rd Baron Ashburnham who sold it.

 It was subsequently bought by Sir Thomas Bootle, MP for Liverpool, who commissioned Giacomo Leoni to rebuild the house as the finest Palladian house in the county.
-Built over 15 years from 1725–40, its deer park was designed by renowned landscape gardener Humphry Repton.
+Built over 15 years from 1725 to 1740, its deer park was designed by renowned landscape gardener Humphry Repton.

 It passed through his niece to Richard Wilbraham Bootle and their son, Edward, Lord Skelmersdale.
 The latter's grandson Edward inherited and was made Earl of Lathom.
 Edward's son, the second earl, was accidentally shot and died in 1910.
 The last resident of Lathom House was Edward Bootle-Wilbraham 3rd Earl of Lathom (and 4th Baron of Skelmersdale).
 During the First World War the hall was used for military purposes, mainly the training of horses, and after the war the third earl decided not to renovate and reoccupy it but to live instead at nearby Blythe Hall.

 The estate was sold in 1920 to a London consortium.
 After a brief period as a boys’ school, the main block of the house was demolished in 1925.
-The estate land of 4000 acres was sold piecemeal, mainly to the tenants.
+The estate land of 4000 acre was sold piecemeal, mainly to the tenants.
 The remaining west wing of the house was converted to apartments.